Joshua King: Man Utd boss Ole Gunnar Solskjaer coy on second bid for Bournemouth striker

 Live on

-Bournemouth have rejected the bid because they feel King is crucial to their relegation fight, but according to Sky Sports News reporter James Cooper, United could make a second offer to bring him back to Old Trafford.
+Bournemouth have rejected the bid because they feel King is crucial to their relegation fight and is worth significantly more than £20m, but according to Sky Sports News reporter James Cooper, United could make a second offer to bring him back to Old Trafford.

 He said: "He's a player that Manchester United know plenty about - he came through the academy here.
 Solskjaer knows him well.
 It wouldn't surprise me if United went back in.
 It's certainly an interesting name and one that's got more resonance than Salomon Rondon or Willian Jose."